-The Families First Act made it into the CR/budget agreement after the House inserted it in their slimmed down CR proposal.
+The Family First Act made it into the CR/budget agreement after the House inserted it in their slimmed down CR proposal.
 The Senate picked up the package.
 It is close to the version that had been considered in late 2016 with some additional behind the scenes modifications added into the final version.

 It includes the reauthorization of the two Title IV-B programs: Child Welfare Services (Title IV-B part 1) and Promoting Safe and Stable Families (Title IV-B part 2).
 That includes associated programs such as the Court Improvement Program (CIP) and the Regional Partnership Grants (RPGs) which were modified to allow for minimum grants of $250,000 instead of $500,000 to stretch the $20 million annual grants.